quicwg/base-drafts/draft-ietf-quic-transport.md

 initiate, and servers specify the maximum number of concurrent streams the client can initiate.

-Streams that are in the "open" state or in either of the "half- closed" states count toward the maximum number of streams that an endpoint is permitted to open.
+Streams that are in the "open" state or in either of the "half-closed" states count toward the maximum number of streams that an endpoint is permitted to open.
 Streams in any of these three states count toward the limit advertised in the MSPC setting.